Utility-based Perturbed Gradient Descent: An Optimizer for Continual Learning: Broader Impact

 \section{Broader Impact}

-Temporally correlated data cause catastrophic forgetting, which makes reinforcement learning with function approximation challenging.
+Temporally correlated data cause catastrophic forgetting, which makes reinforcement learning with function approximation challenging and sample inefficient (Fedus et al.\ 2020).
 The best-performing policy gradient methods (e.g., Mnih et al.\ 2015, Haarnoja et al.\ 2018) use a large replay buffer to reduce the correlation in successive transitions and make them seem independent and identically distributed to the learner.
 Since UPGD helps against catastrophic forgetting without the need for buffers, it can potentially improve the performance of most reinforcement learning algorithms and ameliorate their scalability.

 UPGD can be integrated with step-size adaptation methods (e.g., Schraudolph 1999, Jacobsen et al.\ 2019), making them work well under non-stationarity.
 Moreover, UPGD can help better study and analyze step-size adaptation methods in isolation of catastrophic forgetting and decaying plasticity.